 Employer Supported Volunteering

-Are you a group who support your community to get active and would you benefit from short-term volunteers with professional skills and expertise?
+Are you a sports club or a group who support your community to get active and would you benefit from short-term volunteers with professional skills and expertise?

 How can employer supported volunteering help?

 Many companies offer their employees, who have professional skills and expertise in many areas such as administration, marketing, finance, accountancy or planning, time off to volunteer as part of an employee supported volunteering programme.
 Skill Givers works with local voluntary and community groups, charities and social enterprises, who support their community to get active and would benefit from short-term support to connect them with these employees who are able to donate their valuable skills and experience.

 Benefits to getting involved:

 - access to volunteers with a range of professional skills to offer